 The programs and recipients receiving Medicaid funded services are discussed separately in the pages that follow, including the state's mandated coverage for these populations, the number of individuals receiving services and the cost, as well as other optional services that the state provides through the health and human service agencies.
 The following chart shows the percent of Medicaid spending by department.

 It should be noted the 2012 Assembly concurred with the Governor's FY 2013 budget recommendation to shift Medicaid benefits to the Office of Health and Human Services.
+The 2014 Assembly shifted Medicaid funded behavioral health care services from the Department of Behavioral Healthcare, Developmental Disabilities and Hospitals to the Office of Health and Human Services.
 The Office's budget now includes medical benefit expenses for populations receiving other Medicaid funded benefits, such as residential services, through the Departments of Behavioral Healthcare, Developmental Disabilities and Hospitals and Children, Youth and Families.